Netanelshoshan/freqAI-LSTM/README.md

 for  [FreqAI](https://www.freqtrade.io/en/stable/freqai/) module
 from [freqtrade](https://github.com/freqtrade/freqtrade), a crypto trading platform.

+⚠️ **Since problems have started to arise with the latest versions of Freqtrade (> 2024.02), I will be porting this model, and potentially other models, to PyTorch.
+PyTorch has better GPU support across platforms and allows for faster development since it eliminates the need to edit the core of freqAI (maybe just increasing the timeframe limit from 5 minutes to a larger one).** ⚠️

+Please check [#4](/../../issues/4) for updates and progress.

 ## Overview

 The `LSTMRegressor` is a deep learning model specifically tailored for predicting cryptocurrency prices and trends.
 It leverages the power of Long Short-Term Memory (LSTM) cells, a type of recurrent neural network (RNN), to understand sequential data like time series.